Greetings Field Trip Teachers!

 Lunches: Please have students bring a lunch to eat at our 11:40 lunchtime.
 Please challenge yourselves to bring low-waste lunches (packed in reusable containers).
 Due to limited garbage facilities, we ask that you pack out your garbage; recycling is available for cans and bottles.

-Lesson Packet: Included in this field trip is a unit including pre- and post-visit activities for you to do with your class.
-We have also included the lessons that your students will do during their visit.
+Lesson Packet: Some of our field trips include pre- and post-visit activities for you to do with your class.
+We also include the lessons that your students do during their visit.
 Consider your visit to the Garden Classroom just one part of a whole unit you can share with your class.
-Download your lesson packet:
+Download your lesson packet below.

 - Fall Farm to Fork (1st grade & up)

-- Winter Feeling Fine with Fresh Foods (4th & 5th grades)
+- Winter Feeling Fine with Fresh Foods Field trip lesson packet 3rd – 5th grades)

 Field Trip Agenda: